 Moore and Mealy state machines have their own advantages and disadvantages.
-But one of great advantage of both is that they are not mutually exclusive, and these two models can be used together in the system.
+But one of the great advantages of both is that they are not mutually exclusive, and these two models can be used together in the system.

 The interior of the Moore state machine consists of three blocks:

-- Next state block: a function of current state and inputs to decide the next state.
+- Next state block: a function of the current state and inputs to decide the next state.

 - State Register: to store current state from next state.

 - Output: depends on the current state.